-- 1. [General] An instantiated instance of a class in an Object Oriented system. - 2.
-[Data Security] In the context of access control, an entity such as an information system resource to which access is controlled and/or usage of which is restricted to authorized subjects.
+- [General] An instantiated instance of a class in an Object Oriented system. - [Data Security] In the context of access control, an entity such as an information system resource to which access is controlled and/or usage of which is restricted to authorized subjects. - [Data Management] The encapsulation of data and associated metadata.